Governance of Private Pension Funds

 10.1 Supervisory authorities should establish and operate sound governance practices to maintain credibility and moral authority to promulgate good practices in the entities under their supervision.

-10.2 A governing board of a manageable size should oversee pension supervisory authorities.
-The remuneration of the senior executives of the authority may be published for transparency.
+10.2 Pension supervisory authorities should be overseen by a governing board of manageable size.
+The remuneration of the authority’s senior executives may be published for transparency.

 10.3 The pension supervisory authority should establish and adhere to a governance code outlining suitable internal controls, checks and balances, and effective risk and performance management processes.
 A code of conduct should be established and enforced for all staff members.